RandomInternetPreson/Lucid_Vision/README.md

 So if a user enters text into the "send a message" field and has a new picture uploaded into the Lucid_Vision ui, what will happen behind the scenes is the at the user message will be appended with the "File Location: (file location)" Trigger phrase, at which point the LLM will see this and understand that it needs to reply back with questions about the image, and that those questions are being sent to a vison model.

-The cool thing is that let's say later in the conversation you want to know something specific about a previous picture, all you need to do is ask your LLM YOU DO NOT NEED TO REUPLOAD THE PICTURE, the LLM should be able to interact with the extension on its own after you uploaed your first picture.
+The cool thing is that let's say later in the conversation you want to know something specific about a previous picture, all you need to do is ask your LLM, YOU DO NOT NEED TO REUPLOAD THE PICTURE, the LLM should be able to interact with the extension on its own after you uploaed your first picture.

 Depending on the selected vision model, the extension either sends a command to the model's command-line interface (for DeepSeek) or directly interacts with the model's Python API (for PhiVision and PaliGemma) to generate a response.
 The response is then appended to the chat history, providing the user with detailed insights about the image.